pipbeale/pipbeale.github.io/_posts/2016-2-23-Hello-World copy.md

 ---
 layout: post
-title: Hello World
+title: Week 1 of Biohack
 ---

-# Title
+# Intros

-## Subtitle
+## The Waag Future Lab

-First post on my Github Jekyll page on the first day of the BioHack Academy
+Settling in....

 **bold**